kaarel-toomet/papertech/README.md

 Move all blocks in any direction.
 They can be chained like pumps (one pipe sends an object through multiple, e.g. `#→↓` sends the # to below the down facing pipe), when facing in different dorections.
 When they are arranged like `←←`, they create a weird moving object.

 ###Detector
-Works like a up facing pipe that cannot be chained.
-It only sends objects through that are in one of it's sides, e.g. `#A@` sends # and @ through.
+Works like a down facing pipe that cannot be chained.
+It only sends objects through that also appear in one of its sides, e.g. `#A@` sends # and @ through.